digitaldan/openhab2-addons-archived/bundles/org.openhab.binding.matter/README.md

   - This is considered experimental and is still a work in progress.
   - See [Matter Bridge](#matter-bridge) for information on configuring a bridge.

+Please read this document in its entirety as Matter is a complex protocol with very specific requirements.

+## Matter.JS Runtime

 This binding uses the excellent [matter.js](https://github.com/project-chip/matter.js) implementation of the the Matter 1.3 protocol.

-Please read this document in its entirety as Matter is a complex protocol with very specific requirements.
+As such, this binding requires NodesJS 18+ and will attempt to download and cache an appropriate version when started if a version is not already installed on the system.
+Alpine Linux users (typically docker) and those on older Linux distributions will need to install this manually as the official NodeJS versions are not compatible.

 # General Matter Ecosystem Overview